envision-mods/docs/api/classes/EnvisionPortal/CacheableFieldInterface.md

 ### __toString

-Output the HTML control for this field.
+Convert the field to its HTML representation.

 ```php
 public __toString(): string